LinuxCommandLibrary

 Remove packages

-$ aptdcon --remove [package]
+$ aptdcon --remove "[package]"

 copy

-$ aptdcon --safe-upgrade
+$ aptdcon --purge "[package]"

 copy

-Refresh package cache
+Refresh the package cache

 $ aptdcon --refresh